theelgreco/ena/README.md

    firebase init
    ```

-   - You will need to either select an existing firebase project or create a new one first.
+   - You will need to either select an existing firebase project or create a new one first, which will also require you signing up for Firebase if you don't already have an account.
    - When prompted, select **Firestore**, **Storage**, and **Emulators**.
    - For emulators, select **Firestore**, **Authentication**, and **Storage**.